kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 #### Alpha

 For scale down delay feature
-* Feature implemented behind the existing static policy feature flag
+* Feature implemented behind the feature gate `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay`
-* Feature is behind feature gate flags:
+* Feature requires the `InPlacePodVerticalScalingExclusiveCPUs` feature gate to be enabled
-   + `CPUManagerPolicyAlphaOptions`
-   + `InPlacePodVerticalScalingExclusiveCPUs`
-* The `scale-delay-time` functionality is implemented.
+* Pod-level API field `scaleDownGracePeriodSeconds` is added to the Pod spec
+* Validation logic is in-place in kube-apiserver to validate the field (range [0, 10] seconds)
+* Kubelet enforces the scale-down delay for pods that specify `scaleDownGracePeriodSeconds`
+* Graceful handling when feature gate is disabled: delay is silently not applied (no error)
-* Unit and e2e tests are completed with sufficient coverage.
+* Unit and e2e tests are completed with sufficient coverage

 For downward API exposing CPU states feature
-* Feature implemented behind the `DownwardAPIAssignedResources`.
+* Feature implemented behind the `DownwardAPIAssignedResources`
 * Validation logic is in-place in kube-apiserver
 * Kubelet has support for CPU manager exposure in the pod
-* unit testing and e2e testing for downward API enhancement for CPU exposure.
+* Unit testing and e2e testing for downward API enhancement for CPU exposure

 #### Alpha2

 For scale down delay feature
 * No unresolved critical bugs.
 * Bugs reported by users have been addressed
-* A pod-level opt-out mechanism for the scale-down delay has been analyzed and designed.
-This allows pods that do not require the delay to skip it, while still allowing latency-sensitive pods to benefit from the guaranteed preparation time.
 * Generalization of scale down delay to another type of resources has been analyzed.
 * New metrics or events will be considered to improve the observability of this feature.